xxdmmoody/gargul-update-popup-disable/README.md

 This code works with Gargul version 5.3.1

-I did not write Gargul, I do not own Gargul and I am not affiliated with Gargul or the authors of the addon in any way at all.
+**I did not write Gargul, I do not own Gargul and I am not affiliated with Gargul or the authors of the addon in any way at all.**

 I tried to ask the author of the addon to put this simple fix into the addon but they very clearly stated that this is not something they want to implement despite it being a super simple fix, so I wanted to make it available for anyone else that is annoyed by the popup whenever it happens.

 This is very easy to implement and can be done in a few seconds, but I am not smart enough to figure out how to do this automatically any time the addon updates.

+You have 2 options here: copy the files from this repository:
+1. General.lua replaces the file in \Gargul\Interface\Settings
+2. Version.lua replaces the file in \Gargul\Classes\Version.lua
+3. Download each file, copy and paste them into the above directories.

+Or, you can manually modify the existing files (this might seem like a lot especially if you're unfamiliar with code):

 1. Open your Gargul folder in your Wow addons folder
 2. Open \Gargul\Interface\Settings\General.lua in a code editor or even notepad.